VolodymyrRushchak/GravitySimulation/README.md

 The program is written in C++ using the Qt graphics library.<br />
 I did this project in order to deepen my knowledge of C++ and algorithms.

+## How to run
+To run the program, first, you need to download it.
+Here is the link: https://github.com/VolodymyrRushchak/GravitySimulation/releases/tag/v1.0.0 <br />
+Download the gravity.zip archive, unzip it, and run the gravity.exe (only works for Windows 10)<br/>
+That's it :)

+## How to use
+To add a body to the simulation, just press the left mouse button, move the cursor to set a direction for a body, and release. <br/>
+You can set the camera focus by clicking on a body.